meltingice/nano-ipc-js/README.md

 A Javascript library for interacting with the experimental Nano currency node IPC.

 **This code is not production ready and is merely a proof-of-concept.
-Use at your own risk**
+Use at your own risk.**

 ## Example